thebigbad/designerdecimal/README.md

 License
 -----

-Designer Decimal is associated with CC0.

-To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work.

-See <http://creativecommons.org/publicdomain/zero/1.0/> for more details.
+Designer Decimal is released under the MIT License.
+See LICENSE for details.